KhronosGroup/KTX-Software/BUILDING.md

 CMake can create solutions for Microsoft Visual Studio (2015/2017/2019 are supported by KTX).

+> **Note:** Visual Studio 2019 v16.5 & v16.6 get an internal compiler error when compiling. v16.4 is okay.

 zlib and zstd are needed for building libktx.
 The KTX repo has a Windows binary of libzstd.

 The NSIS compiler is needed if you intend to build packages.

-The MSVS `ktxtests` solutions on Windows include OpenGL ES versions.
-To build a complete solution and run the OpenGL ES versions you need to install an OpenGL ES emulator.
+CMake can be configured to generate an MSVS solution that includes OpenGL ES versions of the loadtests.
+To build and run these you need to install an OpenGL ES emulator.

-The KTX loader tests in `ktxtests` use libSDL 2.0.12+.
-You do not need SDL if you only wish to build `libktx` or `ktxtools`.
+The KTX loader tests in use libSDL 2.0.12+.
+You do not need SDL if you only wish to build the library or tools.

-The KTX vulkan loader tests in `ktxtests` require a [Vulkan SDK](#vulkan-sdk) and the Open Asset Import Library [`libassimp`](#libassimp).
+The KTX vulkan loader tests require a [Vulkan SDK](#vulkan-sdk) and the Open Asset Import Library [`libassimp`](#libassimp).
 You must install the former.
 The KTX Git repo has binaries of the latter for iOS and Windows but you must install it on GNU/Linux and macOS.

 #### OpenGL ES Emulator for Windows